bsalehe/pipeline_canker_cherry/README.md

 - EFECTIVE_T3_OUTDIR : effective_t3.sh.
 - MACSYF_OUT : macsyf.sh
 - ORTHOFINDER_DIR : orthofinder.sh ## This directory should not exist before.
 For instance, in `ORTHOFINDER_DIR="/dir/to/orthofinder/"`, the directory "orthofinder" should not exist before running Orthofinder program.
-Also, before running the pipeline,  please copy the annotation fasta files from PROKKAOUDIR into another separate directory which will be used as input directory for orthofinder.
+Also, before running the pipeline,  please copy the annotation fasta files from PROKKAOUTDIR into another separate directory which will be used as input directory for orthofinder.

 In running `genomicislands.sh`, please change the directory PROKKAOUTDIR accordingly.
 It is better to run it outside the pipeline by typing `bash ./genomicislands.sh`.
 This is because if it is run within pipeline script (pipeline.sh), it gives error "ModuleNotFoundError: No module named 'requests_toolbelt'", which requires a super user to sort this out as indicated in this link https://stackoverflow.com/a/56416843.